Title IX - Sexual Assault and Victim Advocacy

 Student found responsible after a conduct process.
 Transcript comment reads: “Suspended after a finding of responsibility for a code of conduct violation” or ‘Expelled after a finding of responsibility for a code of conduct violation.’
 One year after the conclusion of a suspension, the student may appeal for removal of a transcript notation.
 For an expulsion, this notation will not be removed from transcript.

-After one year from the date of the student leaving the College for withdrawal pending
+After one year from the date of the student leaving the university for withdrawal

-disciplinary hearing, Interim Suspension, or Disciplinary Suspension, the student
+pending disciplinary hearing, Interim Suspension, or Disciplinary Suspension, the

-may appeal to the Vice President for Student Affairs to have the transcript comment
+student may appeal to the Vice President for Student Affairs to have the transcript

-removed.
-It is the student's responsibility to provide substantial evidence, which
+comment removed.
+It is the student's responsibility to provide substantial evidence,

 Other disciplinary records maintained by the Dean of Students office are not reflected